Does anyone in my organization need to be a member of Greenville Women Giving (GWG)?

 What are the chances that my organization will receive a grant from Greenville Women Giving?

-Generally, GWG typically funds 8-12 projects per year, or roughly 10% of the applications received.
-Greenville Women Giving intends to award at least one grant in each of our five funding areas (Arts and Culture, Education, Environment, Health, and Human Services), with the remainder of funding being distributed to the highest-ranked project applications
+Generally, GWG typically funds roughly 10% of the applications received.
+Greenville Women Giving intends to award at least one grant in each of our five funding areas (Arts, Education, Environment, Health and Human Services), with the remainder of funding being distributed to the highest-ranked grant applications.

 I am having technical difficulties completing the online application form.
 What do I do?